Unmanned Aircraft System (UAS) / Drone Information

 Thinking of flying a UAS/drone in the City of Helena?

-If you are a recreational user flying your drone within a 5-mile radius of the Airport, you MUST notify the Airport and the FAA Air Traffic Control Tower.
+If you are a recreational user flying your drone within a 5-mile radius of the Airport, you MUST submit a request to the FAA Low Altitude Authorization and Notification Capability (LAANC) in order to operate the drone/UAV.
+See below for definitions and how to submit those requests:

 FAA Provided Drone Information